2011–2012 Papua New Guinean constitutional crisis

-The 2011–2012 Papua New Guinean constitutional crisis was a dispute between Sir Michael Somare and Peter O'Neill.
-Both claimed to be Prime Minister of Papua New Guinea.
+The 2011–2012 Papua New Guinean constitutional crisis was a political dispute between Sir Michael Somare and Peter O'Neill, both claiming to be the rightful Prime Minister of Papua New Guinea.

 O'Neill had been elected by parliament as prime minister on 2 August 2011 and Sir Michael Somare claimed the post on the basis of a Supreme Court ruling on 12 December 2011.
 Article 142(2) of the Constitution provides that the Prime Minister is appointed "by the Head of State, acting in accordance with a decision of the Parliament."
 The Queen's role is executed by the Governor General.
 The Governor General had therefore to decide on the actual wish of parliament: the opinion identified by O'Neill or the wish as defined by the Supreme Court.

 The situation raised important constitutional issues.
 The actual crisis cannot be understood as a question of law in the first place.
 It was part of a longer standing power struggle between opposition and government.
 O'Neill won that struggle and remained de facto in power after the court ruling.
 It laid the foundation for his dominance in the PNG political arena.
 Somare did not admit defeat.
 The 2012 election, however, gave a clear victory to O'Neill.
 Somare accepted the outcome and he even supported the election of O'Neill as prime minister.
 The conflict flared up again during the Peter O'Neill/Leo Dion government period from 2012 to 2017.